Impact

 Key terminology

 Users preferred the right-hand layout.
 They found bolding was enough of a difference to emphasize important content.
-In contrast, they found the bright blue highlighting alarming to their vision, this prevented the inclusion of a possible accessibility issue.
+In contrast, they found the bright blue highlighting alarming to their vision, which prevented the inclusion of a possible accessibility issue.

 Catalog layout